How to monitor your website search performance with Search Console

-Learn how to build a search performance report for your website, combining Google Search Console and Rows.
+Learn how marketers use Rows to build a search performance report with Google Search Console.
+Track pages impressions, clicks and average position in the SERP.

 With a 92% market share, corresponding to over 8 billion searches per day, Google is by far the world’s favorite gateway to the Internet.
 Like it or not, it became pivotal for any internet business to accurately monitor and optimize its presence and visibility on the search engine.